 S.B.
-No. 995 amends the Transportation Code to streamline the approval process for surety bonds related to contracts that allow oversize or overweight vehicles to cross roads or highways.
-The bill specifies that the surety bond must be executed with a corporate surety authorized to operate in Texas and must be approved by the Texas Department of Transportation, replacing the previous requirement for approval by the comptroller and the attorney general.
-This change aims to simplify the process and ensure that the bond is conditioned on the fulfillment of the contract obligations.
+No. 995 amends the Transportation Code to streamline the approval process for surety bonds related to contracts that authorize oversize or overweight vehicles to cross roads or highways.
+The bill specifies that the surety bond must be approved by the Texas Department of Transportation, replacing the previous requirement for approval by the comptroller and the attorney general.
+This change is reflected in the amendments to Sections 623.051(d) and 623.052(b), which now require that the bond be conditioned on the person fulfilling the obligations of the contract and indemnifying the Texas Department of Transportation for maintenance and repair costs.

 Statutes affected: